CS-UCR/senior-design-project-farmersonly/README.md

 After that, install Node.js version 16.13.1.
 You can find that [here](https://nodejs.org/download/release/v16.13.1/).
 Please use this version because there are some compatibility problems with the newer versions.

-Once you have Python and Node.js installed go ahead and download all of our code from github.
+Once you have Python and Node.js installed go ahead and download all of our code from GitHub.

-Then, from the base of the project directory you want to run
+Then, from the root of the project directory you want to run
 ```
 npm install
 ```
 This will install all the necessary packages for the frontend of the project.
-The backend has it's packages it needs so navigate to the backend folder.
+The backend has it's packages it needs, so navigate to the backend folder.
 Run the same install command from the backend folder.

 Now you should have all the packages you need to get the project running.